-When you create an Umbraco Cloud project we create the project URLs based on the name you give your project.
+When you create an Umbraco Cloud project, the project URLs are based on the name of your project.

 Let's say you have a project named